awsdocs/amazon-ses-developer-guide/doc-source/sending-concepts-deliverability.md

 When it comes to email sending, *reputation*—a measure of confidence that an IP address, email address, or sending domain is not the source of spam—is important\.
 Amazon SES maintains a strong reputation with email providers so that they deliver your email to your recipients' inboxes\.
 Similarly, you need to maintain a trusted reputation with Amazon SES\.
 You build your reputation with Amazon SES by sending high\-quality content\.
 When you send high\-quality content, your reputation becomes more trusted over time and Amazon SES increases your sending quotas\.
 Excessive bounces and complaints negatively impact your reputation and can cause Amazon SES to reduce the sending quotas for your account, or terminate your Amazon SES account\.

 One way to help maintain your reputation is to use the mailbox simulator when you test your system, instead of sending to email addresses that you have created yourself\.
 Emails to the mailbox simulator do not count toward your bounce and complaint metrics\.
-For more information about the mailbox simulator, see [Testing Email Sending in Amazon SES](send-email-simulator.md)\.
+For more information about the mailbox simulator, see [Testing email sending in Amazon SES](send-email-simulator.md)\.

 ### High\-quality email<a name="sending-concepts-deliverability-high-quality-email"></a>